Chart Color Schemes

 Chelmer - Graceville's residents are extremely healthy with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

 The rate of private health cover is exceptionally high at approximately 68% of the total population (5,558 people), compared to the national average of 55.3%.
 The most common medical conditions in the area are mental health issues and asthma, impacting 7.5% and 6.9% of residents respectively.
-A total of 73.9% of residents declared themselves completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
+73.9% of residents declare themselves completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
 The area has 16.3% of residents aged 65 and over (1,328 people), which is higher than the 14.4% in Greater Brisbane.
 Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health